19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

+(5AA) In subsection (2A) —

+(a) if the person does not carry on any trade or business during the basis period for any one year of assessment between the years of assessment 2016 and 2018 (both years inclusive), the references to “$1,200,000” in the paragraphs of that subsection applicable to the other 2 years of assessment shall be substituted with “$800,000”;

+(b) if the person does not carry on any trade or business during the basis periods for any 2 years of assessment between the years of assessment 2016 and 2018 (both years inclusive), the reference to “$1,200,000” in the paragraphs of that subsection applicable to the remaining year of assessment shall be substituted with “$400,000”; and

+(c) to avoid doubt, no deduction shall be made from the substituted amount in subsection (2A)(b)(ii) or (c)(ii) of the lower of the amounts specified in subsection (2A)(a)(i) and (ii) if the person does not carry on any trade or business during the basis period for the year of assessment 2016, and no deduction shall be made from the substituted amount in subsection (2A)(c)(ii) of the lower of the amounts specified in subsection (2A)(b)(i) and (ii) if the person does not carry on any trade or business during the basis period for the year of assessment 2017.

+[Act 37 of 2014 wef 27/11/2014]

-(5A) For the purposes of subsections (1) and (2), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), incurred qualifying training expenditure in respect of such firms for the purposes of his trade or business, the deduction that may be allowed to him for that expenditure in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (1) or (2) (as the case may be) for that year of assessment.
+(5A) For the purposes of subsections (1), (2) and (2A), where an individual carrying on a trade or business through 2 or more firms (excluding partnerships) has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), incurred qualifying training expenditure in respect of such firms for the purposes of his trade or business, the deduction that may be allowed to him for that expenditure in respect of all his trades and businesses shall not exceed the amount computed in accordance with subsection (1), (2) or (2A) (as the case may be) for that year of assessment.

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

-(5B) For the purposes of subsections (1) and (2), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), incurred qualifying training expenditure for the purposes of its trade or business, the aggregate of the deductions that may be allowed to all the partners of the partnership for that expenditure in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (1) or (2) (as the case may be) for that year of assessment.
+(5B) For the purposes of subsections (1), (2) and (2A), where a partnership carrying on a trade or business has, during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), incurred qualifying training expenditure for the purposes of its trade or business, the aggregate of the deductions that may be allowed to all the partners of the partnership for that expenditure in respect of all the trades and businesses of the partnership shall not exceed the amount computed in accordance with subsection (1), (2) or (2A) (as the case may be) for that year of assessment.

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

 (6) In this section —

+“central hirer”, in relation to a central hiring arrangement for a group of related parties, means the person who carries out hiring functions for those parties under the arrangement;

+[Act 37 of 2014 wef 27/11/2014]

+“central hiring arrangement” means an arrangement for a group of related parties entered into for a bona fide commercial reason, where the hiring functions of the parties in the group are carried out by a single person;

+[Act 37 of 2014 wef 27/11/2014]

 “employee”, for the purposes of the year of assessment 2012 and subsequent years of assessment, and in relation to a person carrying on a trade or business (referred to in this definition as the first person), includes an individual within such class of individuals as may be prescribed —